sumedhpb/Natural-Disaster-Mitigation/README.md

 * Status

-	Users can update their status with the geolocation.
-This data can be used to identify the places to avoid, as well as the places that are relatively safe.
+	Users can update their safety status with their geolocation.
+This data can be used to identify the places to avoid going, places that are relatively safe and the locations of the casualities that need help.

 	1. Places to avoid
 	The areas that are potential zones of danger and life loss are identified based on status updated from the platform users, 	  previously documented data, and other sources.
 Victims can refer to this information before relocating to a new place to avoid danger.